mjs513/Librealsense-Wiki/Troubleshooting-Q&A.md

 #### **Windows:**
 Follow this guide: [How to generate a complete crash dump file or a kernel crash dump file by using an NMI on a Windows-based system](https://support.microsoft.com/en-us/help/927069/how-to-generate-a-complete-crash-dump-file-or-a-kernel-crash-dump-file)

+## Q: CMake shows an error when I try to build with Python bindings
+The following message appears:

+>  Could NOT find PythonInterp (missing: PYTHON_EXECUTABLE)

+Please check the following:
+- Make sure Python is installed
+- **On Windows**: If you've just installed python, reboot (or log off) and try again
+  - Try the answers suggested here: [building-opencv-libraries-from-source-files](https://stackoverflow.com/questions/9119253/building-opencv-libraries-from-source-files)

+>   Python config failure: Python is 32-bit, chosen compiler is 64-bit

+If this message appears you should install python 64 bit